702573N/Obsidian-Tasks-Calendar/README.md

 On the upper right corner is statistic button which opens a detailed list of all your tasks for the currently selected month/week.
 By selecting a task type you can focusing this tasks and dimm out all others.
 This way you can find the tasks you are looking for more easily.

+Through a meaningful icon and a counter, you can quickly get an overview of incompleted tasks within the selected month/week without opening the pop-up window.

 <img width="171" alt="Bildschirm­foto 2022-11-22 um 18 47 24" src="https://user-images.githubusercontent.com/59178587/203385685-a2fa0d24-9bee-46e8-82a4-d342955dcb2f.png">

 ---